Neither! They’re kaput! On April 1st, 2019, they shut down.

 Curious why?
 Is CashCrate a scam?

 But when it comes to earning points and redeeming them for rewards, it appears to be much harder on CashCrate than many of their contemporaries.
-You have to jump through quite a few hoops and for that reason I think your time is better spent elsewhere.
+You have to jump through quite a few hoops and for that reason I think your time was better spent elsewhere.

 We’ll dive deeper into this once we discuss CashCrate itself: